fromzeroedu/from-flask-to-quart-course/manuscript/3_Introduction_to_Quart.md

 If you said that `render_template` is a coroutine, you are right.
 Rendering a template can take some time, so Quart hands that off to a coroutine so that it can service other requests until the template is rendered.

-Try taking out the `await` keyword and run the application.
+Try taking out the `await` keyword, run the application and reload the page in the browser.
 You will get the following error:

 {lang=python,line-numbers=off}

 ```
-coroutine 'render_template' was never awaited
+TypeError: 'coroutine' object is not iterable
 ```

 As you can see by now, things are not so different from what this application would look like in Flask.
 Of course, this is a very simple app, so, as we make things more complex, you will definitely start to see the differences.